Hossein Rezaeizadeh, MD, PhD.

 After approving the galley proof no changes would be accepted and the responsibility would be on author(s) side.

 As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

-The Traditional and Integrative Medicine allow the author(s) to hold the copyright without restrictions.
-Also the journal allow the author(s) to retain publishing rights without restrictions.
+The Traditional and Integrative Medicine allows the author(s) to hold the copyright without restrictions.
+Also the journal allows the author(s) to retain publishing rights without restrictions.

 The names and email addresses entered in this journal site will be used exclusively for the stated purposes of this journal and will not be made available for any other purpose or to any other party.

 |All the work in this journal are licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.|